 Here’s what I like about Chevron stock.
 As it stands it looks like the earnings power of the company is somewhere in the $12,000m per annum region.
 Call that $6.40 per share based on the weighted average share count of 1,872,317,000 in 4Q19.
 At $5.16 per share, its annualized dividend commitment runs to about $9,600m in cash terms.
 Or put another way, Chevron is covering its dividend – even in the current macro environment.

-Last year Chevron put that surplus cash toward share repurchases, retiring somewhere in the region of 40m shares from the float if my math is correct.
+Last year, Chevron put that surplus cash toward share repurchases.
+If my math is correct it retired somewhere in the region of 40m shares in the process.
 As I said in a piece covering Royal Dutch Shell’s results, self-funded stock buybacks make financial sense for certain oil majors right now.
 In Chevron’s case the balance sheet is in pretty conservative shape (it could probably annihilate its net debt position within a few years at current oil prices if it wanted to), and buybacks have the added benefit of potentially putting the dividend bill on a more sustainable footing.

 As it stands Chevron stock trades at just under $107 per share.
 Based on earnings of around $6.40 per share the stock trades at just under 17x annual profit.
 Being an oil & gas company, we then have to compare that P/E ratio to prevailing commodity prices.
 For instance when oil prices are high, the P/E ratio might be deceptively low (because the “E” in that equation is very large).
 Conversely, when prices are low the P/E ratio might be negative or infinitely large.
 Counter intuitively it is the latter that usually represents the more attractive entry point.